Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 ### misc
 - Prints the landing page URL (192.168...) on startup.
-- A song reaching its end is a server-initiated event.
-This is an exception to the "no live clock" principle.
+- A song reaching its end is a client-initiated event.
 - Manage deps with npm.
   - express
   - music-metadata